• Skip to primary navigation

 🥡 Storing & Reheating

-My easy to make potatoes O’Brien recipe will last for up to 3 to 4 days in the fridge!
+Leftovers will last for up to 3 to 4 days in the fridge.
 I recommend putting the cooled leftover potatoes in an airtight container or plastic storage bag for the best quality.

-You can absolutely freeze potatoes O’Brien for any time you want an easy breakfast addition!
+Freeze for any time you want an easy breakfast addition.
 Flash-freezing the potatoes is my recommendation for the best quality (no one likes trying to chip away at a big clump of frozen veggies!).

-Start by laying out the cooled potatoes O’Brien on a parchment or foil covered baking sheet in one even layer.
+Start by laying out the cooled potatoes on a parchment or foil-covered baking sheet in one even layer.
 Put the potatoes in the freezer and freeze for about 4 hours.

-Add the leftover potatoes (you can add straight from the freezer if using frozen, but be careful of splatter).
-Fry the potatoes for 5 to 10 minutes, stirring occasionally, until they’re reheated and crisped again.
+Add the leftover potatoes (you can add straight from the freezer if using frozen, but be careful of the grease splatter from ice in the bag).
+Fry the potatoes for 5 to 10 minutes, stirring occasionally, until they’re reheated and crispy.

 Who Invented Potatoes O'Brien?